 What Is at Stake in Pennsylvania High-Asset Divorce?

 Many complex divorce cases center on finances and business interests.
 These assets include corporations, partnerships, retirement accounts, real estate, investment accounts, stocks, and stock options.

-We are equipped to handle all complexities of divorce and property division, including:
+We are equipped to handle all complexities of divorce and property division in Pennsylvania, including:

 - Business valuations